auth0-samples/auth0-jquery-samples/README.md

 # Auth0 jQuery Samples

 These samples demonstrate how to add authentication to an jQuery application with Auth0.
 Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.
+You can read about these examples in our [JQuery Quickstart](https://auth0.com/docs/quickstart/spa/jquery).

 ## Embedded Integration Samples